Ex-Council Housing is now Hot Property

 As with all property, some developments are more attractive to buyers than others however, with Central London’s finite supply and the increasing demand of those looking to buy, even the less desirable locations can still command impressive prices.

-With Central London rental yields currently averaging around 3.5%, many landlords find that ex-council properties can offer better yields due to their higher density of bedroom space as many were principally designed as family accommodation.
+With Central London rent yields currently averaging around 3.5%, many landlords find that ex-council properties can offer better yields due to their higher density of bedroom space as many were principally designed as family accommodation.
 This style of property particularly appeals to students who like to live in groups and who also appreciate the evenly proportioned rooms which are another typical design characteristic.

 Jonathan Hudson, founder, Hudsons Property